-- 57. The Applicant / Developer shall comply with all applicable federal, state and City laws and regulations. - 58.
-The Applicant / Developer shall incorporate all aspects of Crime Prevention through Environmental Design for visual surveillance, access control and territorial reinforcement. - 59.
-Every area of the proposed development must be visible either from the street or from the structure.
-Unavoidable dead spaces or hidden/secluded areas require additional mitigating measures which may include increased lighting, hostile landscaping, security surveillance cameras, perimeter fencing and/or security gates, on-site security guards or other mitigating measures deemed appropriate by the Police Department. - 60.
-Applicant / Developer shall adhere to the City's light standard and identify all light fixtures (wall mounted and pole lights) on the site plan. - 61.
-Lighting shall provide face recognition at 100 feet. - 62.
-The Police Department may require additional lighting to prevent unintended dark spots prior to final occupancy. - 63.
+- 55. The applicant/developer shall comply with all applicable federal, state and City laws and regulations. - 56.
+The applicant/developer shall incorporate all aspects of Crime Prevention through Environmental Design for visual surveillance, access control and territorial reinforcement. - 57.
+The Police Department may require additional lighting to prevent unintended dark spots prior to final occupancy. - 58.
 Secluded or hidden interior corridors are strongly discouraged by the Police Department.
-For uses utilizing said corridors, mitigation measures shall be required and may include increased lighting, security surveillance cameras, controlled access, on-site security guards or other mitigating measures deemed appropriate by the Police Department. - 64.
+For uses utilizing said corridors, mitigation measures shall be required and may include increased lighting, security surveillance cameras, controlled access, on-site security guards or other mitigating measures deemed appropriate by the Police Department. - 59.
 The applicant and operator shall at all times implement the Utilize Crime Prevention Through Environmental Design (C.P.T.E.D) throughout the project, as follows: